pard68/mineswepttd/README.md

 ### Flag and Reveal Responses

-The `/flag` and `/reveal` endpoints reponses can be comprised of between one and three parts.
+The `/flag` and `/reveal` endpoint responses can be comprised of between one and three parts.
 The first part, which will always be returned is what the board looks like following a flagging or reveal.
 It looks like this: